-Exception for members with a virtual care team primary care provider: When your specific plan option includes the "Virtual Care Team Model" rider and you choose (or designate) a Blue Cross Blue Shield HMO Blue virtual care team covered provider as your primary care provider, your cost share for outpatient telehealth services furnished by a Blue Cross Blue Shield HMO Blue designated telehealth vendor is not the same cost share for outpatient telehealth services when they are furnished by your primary care provider.
+Exception for members with a virtual care team primary care provider: When your specific plan option includes the "Virtual Care Team Model" rider and you choose (or designate) a Blue Cross Blue Shield HMO Blue virtual care team covered provider as your primary care provider, your cost share for outpatient telehealth services furnished by a Blue Cross Blue Shield HMO Blue designated telehealth vendor is not the same cost share for outpatient telehealth services as described above.

 For outpatient telehealth services furnished by a Blue Cross Blue Shield HMO Blue designated telehealth vendor, your cost share is the same telehealth cost share that you would pay for covered services furnished by a primary care provider that is not a virtual care team primary care provider as described in your Schedule of Benefits and/or riders that apply to your coverage in this health plan.
+Or, when you are enrolled in an Options tiered network plan, your cost share is the same telehealth cost share as an Enhanced Benefits Tier primary care provider office visit as described in your Schedule of Benefits and/or riders that apply to your coverage in this health plan.

-Your cost share for covered outpatient telehealth services with a Blue Cross Blue Shield HMO Blue designated telehealth vendor may be lower than described in this paragraph.
+Your cost share for covered outpatient telehealth services with a Blue Cross Blue Shield HMO Blue designated telehealth vendor may be lower than described in this section.
 If this is the case, this will be described in a rider.